MRichforth/TS-Playwright-Boilerplate/README.md

 ## Project structure

 - [**.github**](.github) folder
-  - Contains all github workflow yaml files for using Github Actions.
+  - Contains all github workflow yaml files for using GitHub Actions.
 - [**.husky**](.husky) folder
   - Contains a file that is responsible for executing any command specified in this file in the pre-commit hook.
 - [**spec**](specs) folder